USTC-DataDarknessLab/Capsule/README.md

 # Capsule

-Code repository for the SIGMOD 25 under review paper:
-"Capsule: an Out-of-Core Training Mechanism for Colossal GNNs"
+- The implementation of Capsule an out-of-Core GNN training system.
+The work is published at ACM SIGMOD 2025.</br>
+>Yongan Xiang, Zezhong Ding, Rui Guo, Shangyou Wang, Xike Xie, S. Kevin Zhou.
+“Capsule: an Out-of-Core Training Mechanism for Colossal GNNs”.
+In Proceedings of the 2025 International Conference on Management of Data (SIGMOD ‘25).
+- Contact: ya_xiang@mail.ustc.edu.cn/zezhongding@mail.ustc.edu.cn

 ## Requirements